Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

 📢 **News: AI Update coming with Timon 2.0!
 ETA November 2023 #StayTuned**
+# Meet Timon
-# Timon - Your adoption copilot for Teams, Microsoft 365 and beyond...
+# -Your AI adoption copilot for Teams, Microsoft 365 and beyond...

 Welcome to the official Timon repository on GitHub!